hurbeana/parco_anki/README.md

 Anki even supports [LaTeX](https://docs.ankiweb.net/#/math?id=mathjax) (please use mathjax, so that it can be displayed in the mobile version of Anki) in cards, and these can even be used with clozures.

+Further you can upload images/screenshots to imgur and use the `img` HTML tag to embed them, but use those sparingly, because I'm not sure how well this works/looks in the mobile version of Anki.

 ### Structure

-To give the cards some structure, I recommend splitting the basic and cloze type cards into 2 separate txt files like in the GWG examples I have given (I probably will have provided the txt file structure already, just need to fill in the info).
+To give the cards some structure (and make them importable), I have split the basic and cloze type cards into 2 separate txt files like in the GWG examples I have given.
+Please don't mix the two card types in one txt, since you can only import one at a time and mixing them will make your work unimportable.

 ## Contributing

+Due to this being more or less a community project, any help is greatly appreciated (since I can't get all of the slides done in time before the upcoming exam).
+To contribute to the project follow these steps:

+0. Read some of the information of this README to learn how to write cards for Anki
 1. Comment on the cardset you want to work on so I can assign the issue to you.
 This helps others to see which cards are being worked on and which still need work.
 I will then assign the issue to you (github only allows me to assign a issue to commenters of the issue).
 2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repo
 3. Add lines to the appropiate txt file (be careful for which type the card is to not break formatting while importing)
 4. Import your changes into Anki and check whether your addition works properly
 5. Commit your changes to your fork
 6. Do a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to push your changes (after I have double checked them) into this repo!

+Thank you for helping :heart: